JoelTodd/pong-test/README.md

 game progressively more challenging.
 Keep an eye out for the yellow powerup that appears as a short, unmoving paddle.
-It sticks around for a few seconds and duplicates any ball that passes through it, launching the new copy in a random direction that keeps the same vertical motion as the source ball while never travelling perfectly sideways.
+It sticks around for a few seconds and duplicates any ball that passes through it, launching the new copy in a random direction that keeps the same vertical motion and overall speed as the source ball while never travelling perfectly sideways.
 The game only resets when every ball has been missed.